 The state of Goa is certainly blessed with amazing geographic location along with variety in culture and architecture.
 The state was once a Portuguese colony and still has many beautiful reminiscent of the Portuguese era.
 One of such places is located in the capital city of Panjim.
 Fontainhas area, near Ourem Creek in Panjim, has the Latin quarters of the Portuguese colonists.
 Portuguese Architecture can thus, best be relished in Fontainhas Goa, a Portuguese Colony in Goa.

 Exploring a little Portugal named Fontainhas in this tiny state of India is certainly an eccentric experience.
 The Hindu Brahmins of Mala area co-exist here with the Indian Christians.
 Though most of these colourful houses in this Portuguese Colony are converted into Heritage Hotels and cafes, many houses can still be seen inhabited by the Goan Christians.

 The beautiful old building here is converted into a café with beautiful paintings on its walls.
 Hotel Panjim is also open for visitors.
-You can enjoy the view of the colourful quarters from the beautiful terrace café of the hotel.
-The heritage hotel has also preserved some of the rosewood furniture of the bygone era and some of the century-old whisky bottles.
+You can enjoy the view of the colorful quarters from the beautiful terrace café of the hotel.
+The heritage hotel has also preserved some of the rosewood furniture of the bygone era and some of the century-old whiskey bottles.
 The heritage building is thus a must-see place for any heritage lover.